Back to Home | Back to Travel | Back to Rest Stops |

 number 64

 Wisconsin has built a number of "twin" sets of rest stops.
 Some states don't do this.
 Many will place a rest stop on the median between the two directions of travel, so that access from both sides is possible.
 Others will stagger them, so that stops in each direction of travel come at unrelated locations.
 Wisconsin prefers to put the complimentary stops within a mile or two of each other, serving opposite lanes.
 The Lomira/Theresa pair is one such set.
 They are not only closely set, but use the same basic design, though the landscaping and parking may differ..
 This stop is named after the nearby small town of Theresa, and the nearby Theresa Marsh, a bit north and somewhat west of Milwaukee.
 The area is accessed by US highway 41, and the recently created (in 2015) I-41.
 The Interstate portion of US-41 coincides with the stretch of road between the Tri-state Tollway, and Green Bay, where it ends at the interchange with I-43.
 Outside of Milwaukee, the area is rural farm land, and classic white-bread Wisconsin.
-The closest thing to a tourist attraction is the nearby Theresa Marsh wetland area.
 Despite the apparent remoteness of the area, it has enough traffic between Green Bay and Chicago, as well as the Twin Cities and other parts to the west and the north, that this section of the old US highway was designated to be part of the Interstate System.
 As such, it was widened, resurfaced, and given certain amenities, including rest stops.
 Like all rest stops, this one welcomes you with a variety of trash and recycle bins.
 We;come to Wisconsin.
 Please don't litter.
 The present structure was upgraded from a little wayside in 1989.
 Location

 Amenities